tobacc0/kuznechik-CTR/README.md

 make
 ```

-To change the key, open the "kuz_test.h" file and change the key.
-Notice that keeping the key size at 256 bits is mandatory.
+To change the key, open the "kuz_test.h" file and edit it.
+Notice, that keeping the key size at 256 bits is mandatory.

 ```c
 static const unsigned char test_key[32] = {